 The FLW Pro Circuit has a new rule limiting practice partners that would disallow Jimmy and Chris from fishing together during practice rounds.
 The scenario weighed heavily on Houston’s decision to stop fishing after 2019.

 “Chris says she will drop me in the water in the morning and help me however she can, but that’s three days of practice and at least two tournament days in a hotel room for her,” said Jimmy.
 “None of us ever know how many more days we’ll get to fish in our lives.
 I enjoy going out there for a couple of hours by myself, or with my dog, and with God, but I really like to fish with people.
 I really like fishing with my wife.”

-Houston said the new rule played the biggest role in his decision to not fish competitively in 2020.
+Houston said the new rule played the most prominent role in his decision not to fish competitively in 2020.
 Other factors included an increased number of personal appearances, a new daily devotional book in the works, and time for filming shows.

-To be clear, Houston recently announced he won’t be fishing national tournaments in 2020.
+To be clear, Houston recently announced he wouldn’t be fishing national tournaments in 2020.
 But, he says, that doesn’t necessarily mean he’s made his “last cast.”

 If you find yourself at a fishing show or store opening where Houston is making an appearance, do yourself a favor and introduce yourself.
 You’ll both be glad you did.
 The fishing legend has reached a point in life where he is generous with wisdom, fishing stories, and lifetime advice — and it’s all great stuff.

 You can also tune in to his YouTube channel where he uploads Sunday afternoon chats from his ranch, highlights from past shows, and recent experiences.